aaliddell/s2cell/README.rst

 reference rather than aiming for peak performance (it is in Python after all), so PRs which reduce readability of the implementation (such as for Python specific speed optimisations) are generally discouraged.
-However, if you have optimisations that are applicable to S2 implementations across many langauges and can be described easily, please do consider making a PR.
+However, if you have optimisations that are applicable to S2 implementations across many languages and can be described easily, please do consider making a PR.

 Installation